sdu-concurrency/vamos-2023/website/subpages/venue.md

 There is unfortunately no direct train line from the Aarhus airport to Odense.
 Therefore, the trip is both by bus and train.
-The airport has a [direct bus line](https://www.aar.dk/en/to-and-from-aar/) (available in English) to the Aarhus main station, from which you can take the train to Odense.
+The airport has a [direct bus line](https://www.aar.dk/en/to-and-from-aar/) to the Aarhus main station, from which you can take the train to Odense.
 The journey takes approximately two and a half hours.

 #### From Billund airport

 Like Aarhus, the trip from Billund airport is both by bus and train.
-The airport has a [direct bus line](https://www.bll.dk/en/parking-and-transport/to-and-from-the-airport/busser/) (available in English) to the Vejle main station, from which you can take the train to Odense.
+The airport has a [direct bus line](https://www.bll.dk/en/parking-and-transport/to-and-from-the-airport/busser/) to the Vejle main station, from which you can take the train to Odense.
 The journey takes approximately two hours.

 ### Getting to SDU